Bulochkin/project-euler/README.md

-# project-euler
+# PROJECT_EULER PROBLEMS

-"Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics."
+#"Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics."